Isolating an Exponent: A practical guide

 - Example 3: Using Natural Logarithms (ln)

-Natural logarithms (ln) utilize the base e (e ≈ 2.71828).
+Natural logarithms (ln) use the base e (e ≈ 2.So 71828).
 They are particularly useful when dealing with exponential functions involving e.

 Taking the natural logarithm of both sides: